falcosecurity/falco-website/content/en/docs/plugins/_index.md

 ## Plugin API

 Here is an overview of the functions that comprise the plugins API.
-This list is not extensive: the [developer's guide](./developers-guide) has full documentation of plugin APIs for all the capabilites supported by the framework.
+This list is not extensive: the [plugin API reference](./plugin-api-reference) has full documentation of plugin APIs for all the capabilites supported by the framework.

 In almost all cases, a plugin author can use the SDKs which provide a more streamlined interface.
 This still provides a good overview of the functionality a plugin provides.